 Still thin, clean trax and ferrier cured feet and no signs of cushings.

-The following horses came to us with a variety of problems and they are now all sound and enjoyable riding horses.
+The following horses came to us with a variety of problems and they all became sound and enjoyable riding horses.

 Cruz was thin, cut up, lame and bucked!